rickerazo/dopamine_voltametry/README.md

 # dopamine_voltametry
-Code developed in Python 3.6.8 to analyze voltametry data
+Code developed in Python 3.6.8 to analyze voltametry data from Excel file